ErSachinBhati/Docsify/README.md

 docsify init ./docs
 ```

-This command creates a docs folder with necessary files and configurations.
+This command initializes a new Docsify documentation site in the ./docs directory

 ![Screenshot from 2024-02-22 12-41-40](https://github.com/ErSachinBhati/Docsify/assets/158732178/5a643e3b-432c-450f-9170-454b57c97409)